Project management statistics for 2023

 The challenges posed to all businesses by the pandemic have been as difficult as they have been consistent.
 To counteract them, a change in business strategy was often necessary.
 But some decided to power through without changing much in terms of how business gets done.

-When asked how much the organizations changed their business strategy, these were the answers:
+When asked how much the organizations changed their business strategy in the 2021 Pulse of the Profession survey, these were the answers:

-- 69% of respondents from IT reported many or some changes
+- 69% of respondents from IT reported many or some changes, and

-- 49% of respondents from Government reported many or some changes
+- 49% of respondents from the government reported many or some changes — 15% below the global average.

 Conclusion: Project management statistics show how to improve project success rates